simonmichael/hledger/doc/SPEC-lots.md

 The original user posting is preserved via `poriginal` on the transfer portion (p1), and the dispose portion (p2) is tagged `_feesplit-posting`.
 As a result:

-- Plain `print` shows the user's original entry (the `_feesplit-posting`-tagged portion is hidden, and the remaining portion displays at the original quantity via `poriginal`).
+- With an unpriced fee, plain `print` shows the user's original entry (the `_feesplit-posting`-tagged portion is hidden, and the remaining portion displays at the original quantity via `poriginal`).
+- With a priced fee, plain `print` shows the split form: reverting would drop the priced dispose portion while keeping its generated gain postings, leaving an unbalanced entry.
 - `print -x` shows the split form explicitly (both portions visible at their post-split quantities).
 - `print --lots` also shows the split form for auto-split transactions, so